You know when I'm hoarse, it just it has an effect on my mind.

 But defense attorneys insist the 25-year-old victim swallowed the phone intentionally to prevent Marlon Brando Gill from finding out who she'd been calling.

-Gill is charged with felony first degree assault.
+Gill is charged with felony first-degree assault.

-A doctor at Kansas City Hospital's emergency room used a tool called a pincher to remove the phone from her throat.
+Doctor at Kansas City Hospital's emergency room used a tool called a pincher to remove the phone from her throat.

 She testified yesterday she couldn't remember how the phone got in her throat, saying she drank too much that night.